mbemekou/illumio/README.md

 # illumio
-illumio core api
+is a pythonic tool  that allows you to make api calls to illumio PCE with simplicity so that you can automate process.

- Usage: illumio-api <command> [options]
+ Usage: illumio-api <command> <options>

     <command>:

-    init - this command allow us to setup illumio pce api parameters and then we can use others command without having to specify these parameters
+    init - this command  setup illumio pce api parameters and then we can use others command without having to specify  parameters

     get -  this command allow us to get objects through api to illumio pce and eventually to save in csv file